String processing¶

 Get character at position pos.
 If pos is negative, counting starts from the end.

-Returns true if the string contains substring, and false
+Returns true if string contains substring, and false

 otherwise.

-Returns the number of times substring appears in the string.
+Returns the number of times substring appears in string.

 Note: matches don’t overlap.